Kevin Spacey faces New York jury in sexual assault lawsuit

 The trial comes at a fraught time for Spacey, now 63.

-A judge in Los Angeles this summer approved an arbitrator’s decision to order Spacey to pay $30.9 million to the makers of the Netflix show “House of Cards” for violating his contract by sexually harassing crew members.
+A judge in Los Angeles this summer approved an arbitrator’s decision to order Spacey to pay $30.9 million to the makers of “House of Cards” for violating his contract by sexually harassing crew members.

 Those setbacks followed some victories for Spacey, who has recently been acting in films again.